misol1/cmdgfx/README.md

 'cmdgfx /? palette' for info on setting the color palette.

-'cmdgfx /? compare' for a comparison of cmdgfx and cmdgfx_gdi.
+'cmdgfx /? compare' for a comparison of cmdgfx, cmdgfx_gdi, cmdgfx_RGB and cmdgfx_VT.

 ```